ygrepo/fml-fa16-project/README.md

-In addition besides python 2.7 and various libraries used in the python scripts like (numpy, panda: recommendation is to install anaconda, nltk), the following have also to be installed: tensorflow framework, lua, torch.
+In addition besides python 2.7 and various libraries used in the python scripts like (numpy, panda: recommendation is to install anaconda, nltk), the following softwares have also to be installed: tensorflow framework, lua, torch.